 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Murphey Candler Park is 135 acres of a multi-use park located in Atlanta.
-The total length of the trail is 1.5 miles.
+Murphey Candler Park is 135 acres of multi-use park located in Atlanta.
+The trail is a loop type with a total length of 1.5 miles.
 The elevation gain of the track is 42 feet.
-The trail is loop type.
-The trail is the largest park in Brookhaven and is currently operated by the City of Brookhaven Parks and Recreation Department.
+This park is the largest in Brookhaven and is currently operated by the City of Brookhaven Parks and Recreation Department.
+You can enjoy the view over the lake filled with wildlife while listening to outdoor music in the nearby community.
 Murphey Candler Park provides a mix of in-town community buzz, views of the lake, and wooded trails.
-The trail is a short loop, and almost all of the lake is in view.
-You can view a lake as you cross the covered bridge back to the main parking area.
-You can enjoy the view over the lake filled with wildlife while listening to outdoor music in the nearby community.
-It has baseball, softball, and soccer programs across the park.
-The park has baseball, softball, and soccer programs across the park.
+The trail is a short 1.6-mile loop offering a clear view of the entire lake.
+You can cross the covered bridge to the main parking area to view the lake.
+The park provides baseball, softball, and soccer programs throughout the region.
 Murphey Candler Park is also home to Canadian geese, mallards, other ducks, and beavers.

 Specialty: